A candidal skin infection is usually not serious and is usually easily treated with an antifungal cream.

 - If you are troubled with repeated infections at the angle of your mouth and you wear dentures:

 - Remove the dentures each night to clean them.

 - Sterilise the dentures overnight.

-If the infection keeps coming back for no apparent reason, a test to check for sugar (diabetes) may be advised by a doctor.
+If the infection keeps coming back for no apparent reason, a test to check for diabetes (diabetes mellitus) may be advised by a doctor.